WHATS HOT

 Elastin is presented in glass Ampoules, which help to preserve its quality.

-Silvia elastin Ampoules can be used before and during to help prevent stretch marks.
+Silvia elastin Ampoules can be used before and to help prevent stretch marks.
 The Ampoules can be mixed with a hydrating lotion or even applied on their own on the parts of the body with high risk to develop stretch marks.
-One box of Silvia elastin with 20 Ampoules 48 euros, meaning 1 Ampoule costs 2.4 euros.
+One box of Silvia elastin with 20 Ampoules costs 48 euros, meaning 1 Ampoule costs 2.4 euros.
 The Ampoules can be purchased either individually or as a box of 20 Ampoules from a pharmacy.
 Warnings: Do not expose yourself to the .
-Avoid contact with eyes and in case of rinse with water.
+Avoid contact with eyes and in case of rinse with .

 Previous Article